banana-bred/Julia-Scripts/README.md

     thermal

-        Wrapper for my julia script (\$JPROGRAM), which produces state-selected kinetic rate coefficients from cross sections behaving as 1/E (E being electron energy) at the E=0 threshold.
+        Wrapper for my julia script (\$JULIABIN), which produces state-selected kinetic rate coefficients from cross sections behaving as 1/E (E being electron energy) at the E=0 threshold.